Instill Your Life Website (18).jpg

 Who This Work Is For

-This work is for families who know their child is capable but who are not seeing consistent learning across environments.
+This work is for families who know their child is capable, but are not seeing that capability show up consistently across environments.

 Or the opposite may be true.

-The issue is not that the child is different.
-The issue is that the conditions surrounding them are not yet aligned.
+The issue is that the environments around them are not yet aligned.

-Instill Your Life is designed for families who want to understand that pattern clearly and begin reinforcing the same learning conditions across home and school.
+Instill Your Life is for families who want to understand what is shaping their child across school and home, and begin reinforcing the same learning conditions in both environments.

-When school and home begin to reinforce the same conditions, families notice meaningful shifts.
+When school and home begin reinforcing the same learning conditions, families notice meaningful shifts.

 Transitions become smoother.